Secure your load for safer roads!

 - Is my load secured at the back, sides, and top?

-- What would happen to my load if I had to brake suddenly or if I hit a bump or if another vehicle hit mine?
+- What would happen to my load if I had to brake suddenly or if I hit a bump?

 - Would I feel safe if I were driving behind my vehicle?

-Secure your load as if everyone you loved were in a car behind you.
+Secure your load as if everyone you love is driving in the car behind you.

 Why should you secure your load?